jingli0838/COMP-2230---Front-End-Development-Hackathon_05/PROJECT_DOCUMENTATION.md

 ## Project Overview

-[Provide a brief summary of the project, including the theme and objectives.]
+We chose a url API to get the current weather information of selected countries and display the selected information on the webpage.

 ## Team Members:

 -   Name 1 : Jing Li
 -   Name 2 : Odudu-Abasi Jackson
--   Name 3

 ## Member Contributions: